-Conversely to the inboard section, changes in separation at the mid-section appear due to the gust only.
-In figure 9c) the friction force level is decreased at minimum gust velocity and the curve is very smooth.
-At maximum gust velocity, small oscillations appear around x/c = 90%, indicating separation in that region.
+Conversely to the inboard section, changes in separation at the midsection appear due to the gust only.
+In Fig. 9c the friction force level is decreased at minimum gust velocity and the curve is very smooth.
+At maximum gust velocity, small oscillations appear around $x/c=90\,\%$ , indicating separation in that region.
 By increasing the rotor radius, the behaviour is enforced.
-At the outboard section (figure 10c)), the local maximum in $c_f$ in the last 20% of the profile almost reaches the level of the leading edge at $t{max}$ .
+At the outboard section (Fig. 10c), the local maximum in $c{\rm f}$ in the last 20 % of the profile almost reaches the level of the leading edge at $t{\rm max}$ .

-The same analysis is performed for the blade that is situated right in front of the tower or at $\Psi=210\,^{\circ}$ .
-For the pressure distributions (figures 8b), 9b), 10b)) the same effects as described for the blades in undisturbed flow are found.
-The only difference is that due to the tower blockage the overall pressure level is decreased about 1%.
-This enforces the observation from the rotor thrust and rotor torque time histories in figure 5 and 7.
+The same analysis is performed for the blade that is situated right in front of the tower or at $\Psi = 210^{\circ}$ .
+For the pressure distributions (Figs. 8b, 9b, 10b) the same effects as described for the blades in undisturbed flow are found.
+The only difference is that due to the tower blockage the overall pressure level is decreased by about 1%.
+This enforces the observation from the rotor thrust and rotor torque time histories in Figs. 5 and 7.
 Namely, the tower blockage effect is small compared to the EOG operating loads.
-Conversely, the characteristics of friction forces (figures 8d), 9d), and 10d)) in the inboard and outboard sections differ from those of the blades in undisturbed flow.
-In the inboard section in figure 8d), the oscillations in $c_f$ reduce to a minimum while the overall friction force level remains constant.
-Only at maximum gust velocity, the oscillations around the trailing edge appear.
+Conversely, the characteristics of friction forces (Figs. 8d, 9d, and 10d) in the inboard and outboard sections differ from those of the blades in undisturbed flow.
+In the inboard section in Fig. 8d, the oscillations in $c{\rm f}$ reduce to a minimum while the overall friction force level remains constant.
+Only at maximum gust velocity, do the oscillations around the trailing edge appear.
 Thus, the tower seems to suppress separation and it takes some time until the separation state is fully recovered.
-The friction force coefficient in the mid-section behaves similar to the inboard section with the difference that the entire separation region is larger (figure 9d)).
-In the outboard section in figure 10d), the friction force is increased significantly due to the maximum gust velocity.
+The friction force coefficient in the midsection behaves similarly to the inboard section with the difference that the entire separation region is larger (Fig. 9d).
+In the outboard section in Fig. 10d, the friction force is increased significantly due to the maximum gust velocity.
 By comparing the friction coefficients of the blades in undisturbed flow and in the tower blockage region, it is found that the separation on the suction side of the blade covers a larger area in the rear part of the blade.
-The separation induces a larger profile thickness which results to different induced angle of attack and thus reduced momentum.
+The separation induces a larger profile thickness, which results in a different induced angle of attack and thus reduced momentum.

 Figure 10.
-Pressure distribution of blade at outboard section; a,c) undisturbed flow; b,d) with tower blockage; a,b) pressure distribution, c,d) friction force coefficient
+Pressure distribution of the blade at the outboard section, (a, c) undisturbed flow, and (b, d) with tower blockage; (a, b) pressure distribution and (c, d) friction force coefficient.

 Finally, the transport of the tip vortices is investigated.
-It has to be understood as indication whether the velocity transport in the field works as expected but the tip-vortex transport has only small meaning on the transient rotor loading during the gust.
-Besides, the velocity in the field changes gradually because of the infinite speed of sound in the entire flow domain.
+It has to be understood as an indication of whether the velocity transport in the field works as expected but the tip vortex transport has only small meaning for the transient rotor loading during the gust.
+In addition, the velocity in the field changes gradually because of the infinite speed of sound in the entire flow domain.
 Thus, the vortices that are shed from the blade at a given wind speed are not transported with their specific gust transport velocity.
 Contrariwise, all existing vortices experience identical changes in the gust transport velocity.
 Thus, the geometrical distance between existing vortices remains constant.